 Dawn has over ten years' experience as a communications professional in the private, public and charity sectors, including for Blackwell's Bookshops.
 She loves books and has set up around 30 reading groups in London and the Home Counties to bring together people who share a love of exploring new titles.
 A parliamentary candidate in 2010 and with a record of campaigning for change, Dawn is committed to equal opportunity and social mobility and believes that literacy is a key skill to help deliver both.

-Nicky has held a number of senior roles largely in the media and content publishing.
-She was Head of News at the Press Association before moving to be News Editor and then Deputy Editor at Express Newspapers.
-More recently she worked at publishing company LexisNexis International where she was Editorial and Publishing Director and latterly Commercial Director, taking a lead role in the company's transformation into a leading digital content provider.
-Her passions include reading (naturally!), theatre, running and music, including learning to play the saxophone.
+Nicky has held a number of senior roles, largely in media and content publishing.
+She was head of news at the Press Association before moving to be news editor and then deputy editor at Express Newspapers.
+More recently, she worked at publishing company LexisNexis International, where she was editorial and publishing director and later commercial director, taking a lead role in the company's transformation into a leading digital content provider.
+After LexisNexis, she was senior director of change and transition on the executive team at Amnesty International.
+From there, she moved to the National Trust, where she is regional director for London and the South East.
+Her passions include reading, theatre, running and music - and she is learning to play the saxophone.

 Santiago de la Mora

-Santiago is the Director of Print Content Partnerships for Google in Europe, Middle East and Africa and as such he and his team manage Google's relationships with large and strategic partners in the book publishing industry as well as those with newspaper and magazine publishers.
+Santiago is the director of International Print Content Partnerships for Google and, as such, he and his team manage Google's relationships with large and strategic partners in the book publishing industry, as well as those with newspaper and magazine publishers.
 Prior to Google, Santiago de la Mora worked in content production and sales on behalf of newspapers and magazines.
-Most recently, he was founder of a media company that worked with European business magazines to produce sectorial and country reports on Emerging Markets.
-He started his career in Investment Banking in France.
+Most recently, he was founder of a media company that worked with European business magazines to produce sectorial and country reports on emerging markets.
+He started his career in investment banking in France.